 France Plans To Put An 'Ecotax' On Nearly All Air Travel

 France plans to put an "ecotax" on nearly all airline flights starting in 2020, French Transport Minister Elisabeth Borne said Tuesday.
-The new tax could bring some $200 million that would support modes of travel that pollute less — such as trains.
+The new tax could bring in some $200 million that would support modes of travel that pollute less — such as trains.

 "With the eco-contribution, air transport will play its part in financing the daily transport of all our citizens," Borne said via Twitter.
 She added, "It is a response to the ecological urgency and sense of injustice expressed by the French."